Insurance Car Insurance

 Tips on how to bundle and save

-You already need the insurance coverage on more than one policy, so you might as well bundle and save.
-However, there are some tips to keep in mind so you don’t fall into the illusion that you are saving money when you really aren’t.
+You already need insurance coverage on both your house and car, and there are many good reasons to try to bundle and save.
+However, keep these tips in mind so you don't fall into the illusion that you are saving money when you really aren't.

 • Don't buy more insurance than you need.
 If bundling policies means getting more insurance coverage than you want or need, it may not be worth it.
 Insurance companies can make it look like you are getting a better deal by saying you are saving hundreds by bundling, but don't forget to price out your desired plans individually.
 Know how much car insurance you need before shopping around.
 This will help you get what you need without buying a policy that has too much coverage.